-Don’t let mail take over your home if you set up a system for managing mail and commit to staying on top of it as soon as it arrives, you’ll prevent the paper trail from covering your homes every surface.
-And you’ll save valuable time, too!
+Don't let mail take over your home.
+Set up a system for managing mail and commit to staying on top of it as soon as it arrives to prevent the paper trail from covering your home's every surface.
+And you'll save valuable time, too!

 Set the stage